Jo4odqz/HCPN-for-TrafficControl/README.md

 ## Project Video

-For more details, check out the [explanation video](https://drive.google.com/file/d/1Fq92dcAyffwg1yq9Lrnh6UqAtt3kXBVu/view?usp=sharing).
+For more details, check out the [explanation video]().

 ## 👨‍🔬 Author

-This project was developed by **Mateus Pincho** as part of the evaluation for the Discrete Event Systems course, taught by Prof. Dr. Kyller Costa Gorgônio.
+This project was developed by **João Pedro Dantas de Queiroz** and **Yan Abrantes Cavalcante** as part of the evaluation for the Discrete Event Systems course, taught by Prof. Dr. Kyller Costa Gorgônio.

 ---